webentlib/practices/BONUS: PyInvoke.md

 ## 5. `pty=True` is required

-For pure restream — colored and interactive.
+For a pure restream — colored and interactive.